Synera - Innovations that shape future

 8. Click OK.

-As a result, the Synera PIN-code will be set.
+As a result, the Synera PIN will be set.

 2. Click and navigate to Settings.